andreisid/andreisid.github.io/_posts/2016-03-23-sudo-insults.markdown

 {% include _toc.html %}

 There is a list of insults preinstalled on any linux system.
 You can get the os to insult you when misstyping the sudo password.
-In order to enable the feature enable the following in sudoers file
+In order to enable the feature add the following in sudoers file

 {% highlight bash %}
 sudo visudo